andrewhead/codescoop/README.md

 apm link
 ```

-### Adding an event logger to Atom
+#### Event logger plugin

-You don't need this to run examplify, but you might need it if
+You don't need this to run CodeScoop, but you might need it if
-you're running a study and want to log typical interactions.
+you want to log the user interactions.
+If so, install this plugin
+with these commands:

 ```bash
 git clone https://github.com/andrewhead/atom-event-logger